HanaRybar/english-for-designers/02-bio/case-study.md

 Smooth, rich, comforting.
 With latte art that moved like brushstrokes—flowy, delicate, and intentional.
 <br><br>
-Letka didn’t just serve coffee.
+Letka doesn´t just serve coffee.
 It served a _**feeling**_.
 <br><br>
 <br><br>